-Classroom and lab: While in the classroom and lab setting, students are expected to wear the South Piedmont Community College student uniform for the Surgical Technology Program.
-The uniform consists of Cherokee Workwear Originals in color SGR Surgical Green, students may choose to wear a matching warm up jacket of the same uniform material; tennis shoes or other healthcare provider style shoes are acceptable for classroom/lab use (Example: Dansko, Alegria).
+Lab: While in the lab setting, students are expected to wear the South Piedmont Community College student uniform for the Surgical Technology Program.
+The uniform consists of Cherokee Workwear Originals in color SGR Surgical Green; tennis shoes or other healthcare provider style shoes are acceptable for classroom/lab use (Example: Dansko, Alegria).
 No open toed shoes, or shoes will holes on the top (ex.
 Crocs).
 NO jewelry is permitted while students are performing the role of "scrubbing".
 It is the responsibility of each student to keep any jewelry worn to the laboratory or clinical site in a place deemed safe by the individual.
 The Program Director, Clinical Coordinator, clinical affiliate staff, or other classmates are not responsible for the safety or storage of a student's personal items/jewelry; additionally, the College is not responsible for lost or stolen jewelry.
 The best practice is to keep jewelry and personal items at home.